juniornunez920/cis106/finalproject/deliverable1.md

 ### How do you think completing this project will help you in your career?
  *  My Major is IT with the Network Administration Option.
 In the future I will be dealing ith servers and storages, and this might be the guide to a small peek of what is to come for me later on.
+But perfectioning on planning for platforms will set me up